Mohit-singh-Developer/demo/README.md

 # demo
-This i s my first Git Repository
+This is my first Git Repository